NH002/etherscan-qa/README.md

+## Motivation

+I created this project to fulfill a practical task of a job hiring process.

 ## Description

 Node.js app utilizing [Cucumber][1] and [Selenium][2] for the purpose of testing the user account registration form at <https://etherscan.io/register>.